alekssadowski95/FreeCAD-Action-Bar/README.md

 1. Display a grid of pyside2 components that can contain a button and detect a mouseover, lmb-up, lmb-down event.
 2. Create a non modal dialog, containing all commands from the Part Design workbench.
 The pyside2 components for the commands detect a mouseover, lmb-down event.
 3. Create a copy of the command icon with its container when command is picked up.
 The copy follows the mousecursor until dropped in the action bar or somewhere else.
+4. Create a button with the dropped command in the actio nbar grid.
+It snaps to the grid-cells the mouse is over.
-4. Launch command from the action bar
+5. Launch command from the action bar